liamwalsh1980/Milestone-Project-2/README.md

 * The <a href="https://www.uefa.com/uefaeuro-2020/news/0258-0e51de1a172f-12472925ce41-1000/" target="_blank"> trophy image</a> was sourced from the official UEFA Euro 2020 website.

+* Quiz Question 1 - <a href="https://cultofcalcio.com/the-history-of-the-uefa-euro-1960-the-humble-beginnings/" target="_blank">image</a>

+* Quiz Question 2 - <a href="https://www.thesundaily.my/sport/romania-expects-quarter-full-stadium-for-euro-2020-games-BE7314838" target="_blank">image</a>

+* Quiz Question 3 - <a href="https://www.vecteezy.com/vector-art/2153351-european-football-2020-tournament-flag-set-vector-country-flag-set-for-soccer-championship" target="_blank">image</a>

+* Quiz Question 4 - <a href="https://www.eurosport.co.uk/football/euro-icons-1992-peter-schmeichel-the-great-dane_sto7776495/story.shtml" target="_blank">image</a>

+* Quiz Question 5 - <a href="https://www.google.com/search?q=euro+2028+&tbm=isch&ved=2ahUKEwjZwbGnvpDxAhUE2xoKHVn9CNkQ2-cCegQIABAA&oq=euro+2028+&gs_lcp=CgNpbWcQAzICCAAyAggAMgQIABAeMgYIABAFEB4yBggAEAUQHjIECAAQHjIECAAQGDIECAAQGDIECAAQGDIECAAQGFDptBlY6bQZYNm9GWgAcAB4AIABlwGIAZcBkgEDMC4xmAEAoAEBqgELZ3dzLXdpei1pbWfAAQE&sclient=img&ei=jNDDYNlLhLZr2fqjyA0&rlz=1C5CHFA_enGB821GB821#imgrc=8qk901TzJpe8HM" target="_blank">image</a>

+* Quiz Question 6 - <a href="https://en.wikipedia.org/wiki/UEFA_Euro_2004#/media/File:UEFA_Euro_2004_logo.svg" target="_blank">image</a>

 ## Bugs

 * API key issues
 https://developers.google.com/maps/documentation/javascript/error-messages#api-not-activated-map-error

+* Borders around quiz question images.
+Using the background size property with the cover value would cause an issue with the images on smaller screen sizes.
+I changed the value for all images from cover to contain which worked for what i wanted to acheieve which was to make sure that all of the image is shown on screen sizes.